-- Creates an investment ecosystem and promotes access to financial markets, for these poor and middle income nations.
+- It creates an investment ecosystem and promotes access to financial markets for these poor and middle-income nations.

 IBRD gets its Money from where?

-- IBRD earns revenue by floating bonds in World capital markets, IBRD having High credit worthiness receives investment at a low cost.
+- IBRD earns revenue by floating bonds in world capital markets.
+IBRD’s having high credit worthiness receives investment at a low cost.

 India and IBRD